adil-hussain-84/Shock-experiment/README.md

 1. Build the project.
 1. Run the tests.

-This workspace assumes you have a GitHub source control account added to your Xcode preferences.
+This workspace assumes that you have a GitHub source control account added to your Xcode preferences.
 Xcode uses your GitHub account to fetch this workspace's Swift package dependencies.